 Discipline in middle school or high school

-Verified 31 May 2023 - Legal and Administrative Information Directorate (Prime Minister)
+Verified 18 June 2024 - Directorate for Legal and Administrative Information (Prime Minister)

-Your child committed violence or a serious act in his school or high school?
-The head of the school then initiates disciplinary proceedings.
-He may decide himself to punish the pupil.
+Your child is a victim or perpetrator of violence or a serious act in his school or college?
+The head of the school then initiates disciplinary proceedings and may decide to punish the pupil himself.
 He or she must refer a case to the school's Disciplinary Board when a staff member is the victim of physical violence.
-In exceptional cases, it may refer the matter to the departmental disciplinary council.
+In the event of serious damage to persons or property, to the values of the Republic and in particular to the principle of secularism, he may refer the matter to the departmental disciplinary council.
 We present you with the information you need to know.

 Decision of the head of establishment